Adam Cassar

 Sliding window

-A sliding window has the simplicity benefits of a fixed window, however use a rolling window.
+A sliding window keeps much of the simplicity of a fixed window, but uses a rolling window.
 This allows bursts to be smoothed.

 Token bucket

-A token bucket is an algorithm in which a fixed capacity bucket is placed tokens.
+A token bucket is an algorithm where tokens are placed into a fixed-capacity bucket.
 Tokens could be defined as bytes transferred or hits to an API.
 When a request is considered for rate limiting, tokens are removed from the bucket.
-If the buckes has a sufficient quantity of tokens, the request can proceed.
-If there are insufficient tokens, the request is considered to be non confirming.
+If the bucket has a sufficient quantity of tokens, the request can proceed.
+If there are insufficient tokens, the request is considered to be non-conforming.
 Non-conforming requests are dropped.

 Leaky bucket